-Taken from Keeping Children Safe in Education (2022), DfE, page 22
+Taken from Keeping Children Safe in Education (June 2023), DfE, page 22 given verbally to the person who reported it.

 All Staff who have contact with a child, including Governors and volunteers have responsibility in this school for:

 - Listening to, and seeking out, the views, wishes and feelings of children and can demonstrate this in their practice. - Being alert to the signs of abuse, including specific issues in Safeguarding and their need to refer any concerns to the Safeguarding Designated Lead(s) in the School